 And if you LOVE bubbles in resin, then you’ll want to keep reading.
-Because there are ways a heat gun can help you make epoxy art.
+Because there are ways a heat gun can help you make them in epoxy art.

 Why use a heat gun for resin?